lenahmahmoud/project/README.md

 4-home page (React)
 5- static footer pages
 6- fix bugs for the rest of the tasks
-7- testing +combining the project
+7- backend side using node.js

 Shahd Yehya  :
 1-profile page (html +Css)